Hir0Yat0/Verilog-8-Bit-Simple-CPU/README.md

 - the alu is working now!
 - ~~the accumulator / register should be working (havent tested, but it compiled, so...)~~
 - the accumulators / registers are working now, tested! nice!
-- have not implemented the decoder yet (but the basic ones should be fairly straightforward and simple to make?)
+- ~~have not implemented the decoder yet (but the basic ones should be fairly straightforward and simple to make?)~~
+- decoder implemented!
+- board to contain main cpu now exists, still trying to fix bugs there

+CPU Ports:
+ - IN0: instructions inputs
+ - IN1: ~
+ - IN2: -
+ - OUT0: ALUs Outputs Ports
+ - OUT1: Registers Outputs Ports
+ - OUT2: -~

 instructions: